Cray-HPE/docs-csm/operations/node_management/Update_the_HPE_Node_BIOS_Time.md

 1. (`ncn#`) Boot the node into its BIOS via the serial console.

     When `ipmitool` is used to boot a HPE node into its BIOS menu, it will not be available on the node's serial console, because of the node booting into a graphical BIOS menu.
 In order to access the serial version of the BIOS setup, perform the
-    `ipmitool` steps above to boot the node.
+    `ipmitool` steps below to boot the node.
 Then, on the serial console, enter the BIOS by pressing the `ESC+9` key combination when the following messages are shown on the console:

     ```text
     For access via BIOS Serial Console: